rtavenar/hdr/content/parts/02/shapelets_cnn.md

 However, it suffers from its non differentiability and the fact that it does not satisfy metric properties.
-Our goal in {% cite lods:hal-01565207 %} was to introduce a Shapelet model that extracts latent representations such that Euclidean distance in the latent space is as close as possible to Dynamic Time Warping between original time series.
+Our goal in {% cite lods:hal-01565207 %} was to introduce a Shapelet model that extracts latent representations such that Euclidean distance between latent representations is as close as possible to Dynamic Time Warping between original time series.
 The resulting model is an instance of a Siamese Network:

 ![](../../images/siamese_ldps.png)